gmazzap/Faber/README.md

 As you can see, for properties just like for services, is possible to use `add()` or array access to register properties and `get()` or array access to retrieve them.

-The additional **`prop()`** method can be used to get properties, it returns an error if you try to use it with a service id:
+Additional **`prop()`** method can be used to get properties, it returns an error if used with a service id:

     $app_path = $container->prop( 'app_path' );

 ##Saving Closures as Properties

-When a closure is added to container by default it's considered a factory closure for a service.
-If you want to store a closure as a property you can use the **`protect()`** method:
+When a closure is added to container, by default it's considered a factory closure for a service.
+To store a closure "as is", treating it as a property, is possible use the **`protect()`** method:

     $container->protect( 'greeting', function() {
       return date('a') === 'am' ?
 'Good Morning' : 'Good Evening';